thomasebsmith/grub-split/README.md

 # GrubSplit
-GrubSplit is an autosplitter for Hollow Knight that supports macOS and Linux.
+GrubSplit is an autosplitter for Hollow Knight that is designed to support macOS and Linux.
 It is written in Rust and is available under the MIT License.

 GrubSplit is a work in progress and is not functional yet.